TFL history

 On the season's final weekend, Taylor departed on a week-long Guatemalan junket -- leaving his football team to squeak out a 56-54 victory.
 The playoff-bound Pyles finished 7-7, while Narcoossee, 8-6, stayed home.

-Each season the braintrust of the TFL, Commissioner Scott Lacy and Commissioner Emertis Ken Sain, try to take the league to new frontiers never before attempted.
-If that was the case, they may have finally reached their limits.
-The 1995 season saw many firsts, and it may be a long time before anyone tops them.
+Each season the braintrust of the TFL, Commissioner Scott Lacy and Commissioner Emertis Ken Sain, try to take the league to new frontiers.
+That being the case, they may have reached their limits in one of the milestone years in TFL history.
+The 1995 season saw many firsts.

 To kick things off, 10 of the 14 owners met in Orlando, Fla. to conduct the draft at the first-ever TFL Convention.
 The reunion proved to be a great success and plans were made for a second TFL Convention to take place in New Orleans before the 1996 season.